Outry08/SQL-Library/README.md

 - Learn how to throw errors instead of just printing errors.
 - Add full library documentation.

+- Add join statements.

 - COMPLETE.

 ## Potential Additions At A Later Date

 - Group By in select statements.
 - Expand select statements to be able to refer to other tables.
-(Including adding join statements).
 - Multi-layered Sorting.
 - Adding CHECK attribute to columns.
 - Adding DATE datatype support.